ashusharma58/trading-platform/README.md

 ## Notes on bonus features
 - Caching for historical data: backend keeps an in-memory cache and returns cached results for repeated historical queries.
-- Alerting: simple threshold checks are available in the frontend where you can add alerts for tickers (demo only).
+- Alerting: simple threshold checks are available in the frontend where you can add alerts for tickers.
 - Kubernetes manifests provided under `/k8s` as examples for deployment.

 ## Additional Features Implemented